Accessibility Legislation Engagement Report

 We know that there is always room for improvement, and we are committed to learning more about how to make our interactions with the public accessible for everyone.

-Learn about Legislation
+Learn about Legislation (External link)

 When we talk about legislation, we use specific words that some people might not have heard.
 Here are explanations of some of these words.